dhughes/lluminary/README.md

 # Luminary

-A Ruby framework for building LLM-powered applications.
+A Ruby framework for building LLM-powered applications with structured outputs.

 ## Features

 - Task-based architecture for LLM interactions
+- Automatic JSON response formatting based on output schemas
 - Input and output schema validation
 - Provider abstraction for different LLM services
 - Built-in support for OpenAI